jeniyat/WNUT_2020_NER/data/Readme.md

 The conll format:
 =================================================
-In `Conlll_Format` directory, there are multiple `phase_*` directories.
-Each `phase_*` directory contains 10 protocols in the conll format.
-Each `*.txt` file contains annotations for one protocol.
-Each line is in the following format:
+In  protocols are represented in the Conll format.
+In this format each line of the is in the following format:

 			<word>+"\t"+<NE>